vsfedorenko/sigfmt/README.md

 *   `tab-width` (int): Tab width for visual calculation.
 Default: `8`.
 *   `pack-struct-fields` (bool): Enable packing of struct fields.
 Default: `true`.
 *   `pack-interface-methods` (bool): Enable packing of interface methods.
 Default: `true`.
+*   `param-groups` (list of lists): Define groups of parameter types that should be kept together on the same line.

 **Example `.golangci.yml`:**